xoolive/constraints/problems/picross/readme.md

 Before heading to the code, you shall answer the following questions.

 Please **handwrite** your answers on a separate sheet of paper.
-You will submit a pdf scan of this document together with your notebook.
+You will submit a pdf scan of this document together with your code.
-(You may take a picture with your phone if need be but the pdf option is preferred.)

 1. There are two ways to model the problem: